+• Handling different query results: QueryResult.java

+To be able to support both boolean search and ranked retrieval, the QueryResult interface provides a shared interface.
+You don't have to do anything here, but take a look at this new interface.
+Two of our classes will implement this interface.
+The PostingsList class will implement it to support boolean queries.
+We'll be writing a new class, VectorResult, to support ranked queries.

+• Posting list representation: PostingsList.java

+I have provided a postings list implementation for a boolean index.
+The postings list is a singly linked list created with a Node class.
+Each entry in the postings list is of type Posting which right now just stores the docID.

+To make life easier for you, I've made the PostingsList class Iterable, which means that you can use PostingsList objects in a "for each" loop, or you can just get an iterator over the postings in the list by calling the iterator function.
+This should make your life easier.

+You will need to change the PostingsList class to support functionality for doing ranked retrieval.
+The following MUST be changed, but you may also need to add other functions not listed here:

+Notice that the PostingsList now implements the QueryResult interface.
+To support this, I've added the getScores function which just returns 1.0 for each docID returned.

-- (a) Handling different query results: QueryResult.java You don't have to do anything here, but take a look at this new interface.
-This allows us to support multiple different types of query results from the system (in our case, the ranked result and the result from a boolean query).
-Two of our classes will implement this interface. - (b) Posting list representation: PostingsList.java I have provided a postings list implementation for a boolean index.
-You will need to change this to support functionality for doing ranked retrieval.
-The following MUST be changed, but you may also need to add other functions not listed here: - Rather than just occuring or not occuring, you must modify your postings list representation to support weights associated with each entry.
-For example with no normalization, this would represent the term frequency of a term in a document. - Your other functions (not, and Merge and or Merge) should still work appropriately for boolean queries. - PostingsList now implements QueryResult.
-The only major change to our existing code is to add the public double[] getScores()
+- Rather than just occurring or not occurring, you must modify the postings list representation to support weights associated with each posting entry.
+For example with no normalization, this would represent the term frequency of a term in a document. - Make sure that the other functions (not, andMerge and orMerge) still work appropriately for boolean queries. - Ranking query results: VectorResult.java

-method.
-This method should just return 1.0 for the score of each document.

-(c) Ranking query results: VectorResult